modir/using-laminas-framework-book/version2/docs/uploads.md

 For usual form fields, the filters are typically executed *before* validators, and validators are executed *after* filters.
 However, for file uploads, this sequence is opposite.

-I> For file uploads, validators are executed *before* filters.
-This behaviour is inverse to the usual I> behaviour.
+> For file uploads, validators are executed *before* filters.
+This behaviour is inverse to the usual
+> behaviour.

 When working with uploaded files, we first need to check that data extracted from `$_FILES` super-global array is correct, and then do anything else with the files (moving the file into a